dettonville/dettonville.org/content/documentation/installation.md

 ## Distribution Bundle

-You can obtain a distribution bundle containing the MapStruct binaries, source code and API documentation from [GitHub](https://github.com/dettonville/dettonville/releases).
+You can obtain a distribution bundle containing the Dettonville binaries, source code and API documentation from [GitHub](https://github.com/dettonville/dettonville/releases).

 ## Apache Maven

-If you're using Maven to build your project add the following to your _pom.xml_ to use MapStruct:
+If you're using Maven to build your project add the following to your _pom.xml_ to use Dettonville:

 {{< prettify xml >}}...
 <properties>